Esterni/pyracing/docs/functions.md

 cust_id=None                                          | Does not affect returned data

 ### driver_status()
-Returns friends list for the person logged in. (gold star for least useful)
+Returns a list of driver statuses determined by the provided search_terms argument.

 | Args/Kwargs| Description |
 |:---|:---|
-cust_id=None| Returns the status info of the provided cust_id.
-If logged in while also providing **your** custid, it will also return the status info of your friends and studied/blacklisted drivers. friends=1| Toggles display of friends in results. studied=1| Toggles display of studied drivers in results. blacklisted=1| Toggles display of blacklisted drivers in results.
+search_terms='null'| Return status info of the provided search term.
+Can be used to search for status info of specific drivers using name ie. `'John Anderson5'`.
+You can also search for drivers with their cust_id ie. `111111`.

 ### event_results()
 Returns a list of event results that the driver has participated in.
 This is the backend data for iRacing's [My Series Results](https://members.iracing.com/membersite/member/results.jsp).
 Contains the summary information about the results of the event.
 For detailed information about a specific session, see: [subsession_data()](#subsession_data).